HugoDataAnalyst/PsyduckV2/README.md

 ## Redis Tuning (Recommended for Production)

+`Redis doesn’t run well on VPS setups that rely on virtual memory.
+For large-scale webhook feeding into PsyduckV2, it needs guaranteed physical RAM to perform reliably.`

 To ensure Redis performs well under high load, apply the following **system-level** and **Redis config** optimizations:

 ### System-Level Optimizations